LevinShao/API-Assessment/Documentation.md

     main()
 ```
 **Key Changes & Evaluation:**
+- Added a brand new function!
+This new function is key and will be key.
+Out of all the functions that exist in the program, I'd argue that this one will be used the most, because it is the most useful.
+The new **Get Movie Details** function is revolutionary, and what it does is basically just show you specific information about a specific movie.
+Currently it only has a few sections and not too informative, but more are to be added very soon.
 - Made massive changes to the movie search function.
 You can now see the movie's TMDb ID when searched up, alongside their title and release date.
 This is done because the new Get Movie Details function requires you to input a movie's TMDb ID instead of its title, since if you make it search by title, multiple movies with the same name could cause conflict.
 To fix this, we will just make it search by ID, since each movie has a different ID and each ID is unique to a movie.
 - Also, I found a way to neatly format the results into a clear table.
 I made it so that the new formatting is like a table with 3 columns, each column separated by a line.
 First column shows the ID, second shows the title, and third shows the release date.
 I did this because apparently you get more marks if the results are neat looking?
 Anyways, at least it looks much more satisfying to the eye and can tick off some non-functional requirements.
 - Most importantly, **a brand new user interface.** How could one call their program a program without it having a user interface?
 This user interface currently only had these 3 options at the time of creation, but more are to be added later.
 This is a huge step-up in the program's functionality.